 pear lake

-The hike to Pear Lake in Sequoia National Park is a moderate hiking trail that is a little over 6 miles each way and leads you to views of some amazing lakes.
+The hike to Pear Lake in Sequoia National Park is a moderate hiking trail that is a little over 6 miles each way and leads you to beautiful views of Heather, Aster, Emerald, and Pear Lakes.
 This is a great hike for beginner backpacking or makes for a little longer hike to complete in one day!

 Dates: May 22 – May 23, 2022